WORK IN PROGRESS

 Keep your uncompressed source textures so you can export higher resolutions later.
 If you're using vanilla textures as a base, you can sometimes find an uncompressed BMP in the construction set CD, or in the loose data files of the GOG version; if you don't have them you may find some or all of these files in uncompressed dds here (nexus link) or here (mediafire)

-Texture names aren't generally subjected to the same limit (32 character including extension and folders) as meshes, but sometimes texture names that are too similar to each other will create texture hash map collision in a bsa.
+Texture names aren't generally subjected to the same limit (32 character including extension and folders) as meshes, but like meshes, texture names that are too similar to each other will create hash map collision in a bsa.
 An object using the asset must be loaded and displayed in the current cell (or in preview mode in the CS) for the engine to give the error: "Hash map collision between two files" "Collision between ...".
 A BSA hash checker (java).
 See BSA format document on its hash algorithms.

 Glow maps: Glow map tutorial - Another glow map tutorial

 Transparency: NiAlphaProperty flags, usual values are 237 or 4845.
 Alpha blending parameters use a similar format to Oblivion and Skyrim, some of the same tips apply.
 See What is color blending?

 Possible sources for textures: Archive textures, Spiral graphics (seamless),

 - Rigging Character Assets For Morrowind tutorial for Blender 2.78+

 Rigging, skinning or physiquing is making objects animate with bones.
 Used for creatures and equipment.
 There is skinned animation (a shape can be influenced by several bones and can be deformed) and segmented animation (the shape moves with a single bone and isn't deformed).
 Vanilla Morrowind notably uses skinned meshes for objects that get deformed when the player moves: chests, robes, skirts, gloves...
 Without skinning, segmented animation is also used: in the CS, body parts and equipment can associate separate meshes to body slots (example: pants segmented in Groin, Ankle, Leg and Knee).
 Equipment body parts with left and right sides only need a "right side" bodypart, the game mirrors the mesh to the left.